j-pel/dynamize/README.md

 The names are self explanatory, however, there are example files for each one.

 Couching outgrows the initial scope of Dynamize.
-It is being assigned its own repository with another tools for better manage CouchDB from a browser.
+It is being assigned its own repository with another tools for better manage CouchApps from a browser.

 ### Browser Support